 The need to attend to the top layer of hair, that moppy bit that falls into the eyes and gives a man his sexiest look, intimidated me a bit.
 The instructions on this part seemed straightforward as they were written in scissor lingo rather than clipper jive.
 Visions of Adolf Hitler swarmed into my mind, when I wanted to be seeing George Clooney.
 This could make or break a relationship.
 Hitler killed himself, presumably not because Eva gave him a really shitty haircut, seen the world over on internationally distributed newsreels.
 We’ll never really know for sure.
 I fixed my mind on George.

 I stood, straddling the man of the hour’s legs, where I could look him in the eye and be fully present for this momentous act of bravery and intense concentration.
 He didn’t have to hold the hair for this top part, so he steadied me by placing his hands on my hips.
-We chuckled over this a bit.
+We chuckled a bit over this sensuous moment.
 With steely determination, I started hacking away on the George Clooney cut.
-I, by God, was not going to be married to fucking Adolph Hitler!

 |Guest Editor Tee knows the value of a good haircut.
 To date, neither of us has gotten our hair done since the start of the pandemic.
 We may be shaggy, but people can still recognize us!|